-Safe Haven Sunday will be observed February 29-March 1, 2020 in the Diocese of Wichita,
+Safe Haven Sunday was observed February 29-March 1, 2020 in the Diocese of Wichita,

 As we look forward to our future, I feel compelled, as your shepherd, to address with all of you the issue that is wreaking havoc in our lives as individuals, marriages, and families and indeed throughout our society today.
 Pornography is a pervasive problem in our modern American society.
 It causes corrosive damage to children, whose innocence is stolen; to men and women, who feel great guilt and shame for viewing pornography, occasionally or habitually; to spouses, who feel betrayed and traumatized; and to men, women, and children, who are exploited by the pornography industry.